 - Men age 40-54 at average risk for prostate cancer should not be tested for PSA.

-- Men older than 70 or with a life expectancy of less than 10-15 years shouldn’t have a PSA test, because their detected prostate cancer in those situations is not likely to be treated.
+- Men older with a life expectancy of less than 10-15 years shouldn’t have a PSA test, because their detected prostate cancer in those situations is not likely to be treated.